 - From alpha channel of the source photos.

 - From separate images.

 - Generated from background photos based on background differencing technique.

+- Based on reconstructed 3D model.

 To import masks

 - 1. Select Import Masks... command from the Tools menu. - 2.
 In the Import Mask dialog select suitable parameters.
 Click OK button when done. - 3.
 When generating masks from separate or background images, the folder selection dialog will appear.
 Browse to the folder containing corresponding images and select it. - 4.
 The progress dialog box will appear displaying the current processing status.
 To cancel processing click Cancel button.